-Report on line 7, column (a), the amount of dividends included on Part I, line 11, that were received from any U.S. corporation.
-Report on line 7, column (d), the amount of any U.S. dividends included in the subtotal on Form 1120-L, page 1, line 20.
+Report on line 7, column (a), the amount of dividends included in Part I, line 11 that were received from any U.S. corporation.
+Report on line 7, column (d), the amount of any U.S. dividends included in the subtotal on Form 1120-PC, Schedule A, line 35 (or Schedule B, line 19, if applicable).

 Usually, the amounts included on line 7, columns (a) and (d), include only dividends received from U.S. corporations that are not included in the U.S. consolidated tax group because intercompany dividends (dividends received from includible corporations listed on Form 851) are eliminated or excluded for financial accounting purposes and eliminated for the calculation of U.S. taxable income.
 In the case of an insurance company included in the consolidated U.S. income tax return required to report intercompany dividends as part of statutory accounting net income, include such intercompany dividends on Part II, line 7, column (a), and the taxable amount of those dividends on Part II, line 7, column (d).
-(For insurance companies included in the consolidated U.S. income tax return, see instructions for Part I, lines 10a, 10b, 10c, and 11.)
+For insurance companies included in the consolidated U.S. income tax return, see the instructions for Part I, lines 10a, 10b, 10c, and 11.

-For any intercompany dividends (dividends received from includible corporations listed on Form 851) included on Part II, line 7, report on an attached supporting statement for Part II, line 7 (1) the name of the dividend payer, (2) the payer's EIN, (3) the class of stock or security on which the dividends were paid,
+For any intercompany dividends (dividends received from includible corporations listed on Form 851) included on Part II, line 7, report on an attached supporting statement for Part II, line 7:

-(4) the amount of any net adjustment included on Part I, line 10a, for such dividends, and (5) the amounts for columns (a) through (d).
+- 1. The name of the dividend payer, - 2.
+The payer's EIN, - 3.
+The class of stock or security on which the dividends were paid, - 4.
+The amount of any net adjustment included on Part I, line 10a, for such dividends, and - 5.
+The amounts for columns (a) through (d).

-For any dividends included on Part II, line 7, that are not intercompany dividends (dividends received from includible corporations listed on Form 851) that are received on classes of voting stock in which the corporation directly or indirectly owned 10% or more of the outstanding shares of that class at any time during the tax year, report on an attached supporting statement for Part II, line 7 (1) the name of the dividend payer, (2) the payer's EIN (if applicable), (3) the class of voting stock on which the dividend was paid, (4) the percentage of the class directly or indirectly owned, and (5) the amounts for columns (a) through (d).
+For any dividends included on Part II, line 7, that are not intercompany dividends (dividends received from includible corporations listed on Form 851) that are received on classes of voting stock in which the corporation directly or indirectly owned 10% or more of the outstanding shares of that class at any time during the tax year, report on an attached supporting statement for Part II, line 7:

+- 1. The name of the dividend payer,

+- 2. The payer's EIN (if applicable),

+- 3. The class of voting stock on which the dividend was paid,

+- 4. The percentage of the class directly or indirectly owned, and - 5.
+The amounts for columns (a) through (d).